rtanglao/resume/README.md

 1. Developed for desktop, Android, and FirefoxOS flavours of Marketplace
 2. Built Hub add-on for Firefox Android to add Marketplace to home screen
+3. Collaborated on the first Vancouver Mozilla Hive Network Pop-Up

 ### Mozilla Foundation